 A living magical soul will continue to produce magical energies even if it is disembodied.

 It will continue to produce these energies even if the personality which this soul originally sustained has been eroded, unraveled, or erased by the sort of chaotic entities which feed upon such energies.

 Which they definitely will do.
 As a dragon might strip off the armor in order to devour what is inside.
-After all, such entities care nothing for the personal soverignities of individual wizards.
+After all, such entities care nothing for the personal sovereignties of individual wizards.

-Eventually, once unraveled, the still-living soul will continue to emit chaotic magical energies into the world, although the “person”, which once identified itself as that soul will be long gone and forgotten.
+Eventually, once unraveled, the still-living soul will continue to emit chaotic magical energies into the world, until it is itself eventually consumed, although the “person”, which once identified itself as that soul will be long gone and forgotten.

-Personally, I rather think that Albus may have compounded the potential damage of such a flawed process by stupidly attempting to supress knowledge of such crude, unsuccessful attempts at achieving immortality in which wizards have managed to entangle themselves over the ages.
+Personally, I rather think that Albus may have compounded the potential damage of such a flawed process by stupidly attempting to suppress knowledge of such crude, unsuccessful attempts at achieving immortality in which wizards have managed to entangle themselves over the ages.
 This is a subject which ought to be presented in History of Magic.
-Indeed, it should be presented and the reasons why it *doesn’t work* gone into in sufficient grisley detail, some time around 3rd year, or otherwise early enough that the little fools won't accidentally trip over it later and consider it a viable answer to anything.
+Indeed, it should be presented, and the reasons why it *doesn’t work* gone into in sufficient grisly detail, some time around 3rd year, or otherwise early enough that the little fools won’t accidentally trip over it later and consider it a viable answer to anything.